 Curriculum Planner Format

 Now in a perfect world, I would be able to plan out my entire year with 100% accuracy.
 Yeah, right.
 So this is just my best guess as to how the school year will unfold.
 Fingers crossed that winter weather won’t completely ruin my second semester’s plans like it did last year.
 At least having a plan in place acts as a guide for me.
 It’s much easier to change plans at the last minute if I have a back-up in place already.
-It’s not my Bible, it’s just a guide.
+It’s not my Bible.
+It’s just a guide.
 So here’s what one month’s curriculum planner looks like.
-The columns represent the various subjects and the rows are different weeks in a month.
-That worked well for most months, but a few I had to fudge a bit on the last week as the last day was in the middle of the week.
+The columns represent the various subjects, and the rows are different weeks in a month.
+That worked well for most months, but a few I had to fudge a bit on the last week as the previous day was in the middle of the week.

-I also included a regular calendar so I could make note of special events, birthdays, holidays, etc. I printed those pages on the back of the curriculum planner pages to save paper and so my “book” wouldn’t be too thick.
+I also included a regular calendar so I could make a note of special events, birthdays, holidays, etc. I printed those pages on the back of the curriculum planner pages to save paper, and so my “book” wouldn’t be too thick.
 I was also able to customize my calendar to include professional development days and other special events happening at my school.
 Here’s how that turned out.